SW engineering, engineering management and the business of software

 Recruiting

-Recruiting is a big big deal.
-A good engineer manager understands this and makes sure their people under stand this.
+Recruiting is a big, large, huge deal.
+A good engineer manager understands this and makes sure their people understand this.
 Furthermore a good engineering manager takes responsibility for hiring, and training people who hire, whether or not they report to them (recruiters, schedulers, interviewers, hiring managers, receptionists, etc.)

 This is something I’ve personally spent the past three years thinking about and writing words and software to support.
 I’ll have much more to say about this area shortly.